+\Throughout this document "child" refers to a minor under applicable state law and "you" refers to any individual who may legally act on the minor's behalf (e.g. parent or legal guardian)
-You may withdraw your permission for the use and disclosure of any of your protected information for research, but you must do so in writing to the Principal Investigator at the address on the first page.
-Even if you withdraw your permission, the Principal Investigator for the research study may still use your protected information that was already collected if that information is necessary to complete the study.
-Your health information may still be used or shared after you withdraw your authorization if you should have an adverse event (a bad effect) from being in the study.
-If you withdraw your permission to use your protected health information for research that means you will also be withdrawn from the research study, but standard medical care and any other benefits to which you are entitled will not be affected.
-You can also tell us you want to withdraw from the research study at any time without canceling the Authorization to use your data.

-If you have not already received it, you will also be given The Hospital's Notice of Privacy Practices that contains more information about how The Hospital uses and discloses your protected health information.
+Page 19 of 22 Form Version Date: 11/18/2020 Main Study: Parents of 0-17 year old child You may withdraw your permission for the use and disclosure of any of your child's protected information for research, but you must do so in writing to the Principal Investigator at the address on the first page.
+Even if you withdraw your permission, the Principal Investigator for the research study may still use your child's protected information that was already collected if that information is necessary to complete the study.
+Your child's health information may still be used or shared after you withdraw your authorization should your child have an adverse event (a bad effect) from being in the study.
+If you withdraw your permission to use your child's protected health information for research that means your child will also be withdrawn from the research study, but standard medical care and any other benefits to which your child is entitled will not be affected.
+You can also tell us you want to withdraw your child from the research study at any time without canceling the Authorization to use your child's data.
+If you have not already received it, you will also be given The Hospital's Notice of Privacy Practices that contains more information about how The Hospital uses and discloses your child's protected health information.
 It is important for you to understand that once information is disclosed to others outside Mount Sinai, the information may be re-disclosed and will no longer be covered by the federal privacy protection regulations.
-However, even if your information will no longer be protected by federal regulations, where possible, Mount Sinai has entered into agreements with those who will receive your information to continue to protect your confidentiality.

-If as part of this research project your medical records are being reviewed, or a medical history is being taken, it is possible that HIV-related information may be revealed to the researchers.
+However, even if your child's information will no longer be protected by federal regulations, where possible, Mount Sinai has entered into agreements with those who will receive your information to continue to protect your confidentiality.
+If as part of this research project your child's medical records are being reviewed, or your child's medical history is being taken, it is possible that HIV-related information may be revealed to the researchers.
 If that is the case, the following information concerns you.
-If this research does not involve any review of medical records or questions about your medical history or conditions, then the following section may be ignored.

-Notice Concerning HIV-Related Information

-If you are authorizing the release of HIV-related information, you should be aware that the recipient(s) is (are) prohibited from re-disclosing any HIV-related information without your authorization unless permitted to do so under federal or state law.
-You also have a right to request a list of people who may receive or use your HIV-related information without authorization.
-If you experience discrimination because of the release or disclosure of HIV-related information, you may contact the New York State Division of Human Rights at (888) 392-3644 or the New York City Commission on Human Rights at (212) 306-5070.
-These agencies are responsible for protecting your rights.
+If this research does not involve any review of medical records or questions about your child's medical history or conditions, then the following section may be ignored.
+Notice Concerning HIV-Related Information If you are authorizing the release of HIV-related information, you should be aware that the recipient(s) is (are) prohibited from re-disclosing any HIV-related information without your authorization unless permitted to do so under federal or state law.
+You also have a right to request a list of people who may receive or use your child's HIV-related information without authorization.
+If you or your child experience discrimination because of the release or disclosure of HIV-related information, you may contact the New York State Division of Human Rights at (888) 392-3644 or the New York City Commission on Human Rights at (212) 306-5070.
+These agencies are responsible for protecting your child's rights.
 Certificate of Confidentiality:

+\Throughout this document "child" refers to a minor under applicable state law and "you" refers to any individual who may legally act on the minor's behalf (e.g. parent or legal guardian)